beicause/call-graph/README.md

 4. Click `save dot file` or `save as svg` in the bottom left corner to save the graph
 5. Add `.callgraphignore` file in your project root directory to ignore some files or folders in workspace (the syntax is the same as `.gitignore`)

+## Extra configuration
+- **Max depth**: You can set the max depth at the `Call-graph: Max Depth` setting in the editor settings session.
+Note that it applies for both incoming and outgoing call graphs.

 ## How it works
 It depends `vscode.provideOutgoingCalls` and `vscode.provideIncomingCalls` built-in commands( the same with `Show Call Hierarchy` command, not available for some language server ).